Placements

 You are encouraged to set up your AFE opportunities at schools, but you must ensure that you are working outside of the traditional classroom teaching role.
 This will encourage a deeper understanding of education by exploring different strengths and interests.
 For example, in a traditional school, you could work with school resource personnel, specialist teachers, librarians, etc.

-For the class of 2026, if you want to participate in an AFE at one of the designated school boards, you may do so part-time from January 6, 2025 – June 24, 2025, but the AFE cannot happen during the practicum block.
+For the 2024 Cohort, if you want to participate in an AFE at one of the designated school boards, you may do so part-time from January 6, 2025 – June 20, 2025, but the AFE cannot happen during the practicum block.
 The candidate can accumulate AFE hours from January to the start of practicum, then again after practicum until the end of June.

 Candidates who select an AFE within a school during this time block must be placed in a setting that does not replicate practicum.
 A school-based AFE cannot be the same as a practicum and cannot involve direct classroom teaching.
 We encourage candidates to find school-based AFEs such as: